MOBIUXZ/app/docs/progress.md

 ## Data Normalization

 Before charting, all exercise names pass through `resolveExercise()` so variants like `Pushpress`, `barbell rows`, and `squats` map to canonical names and appear in the correct compound/isolation section.

+Sessions are grouped into `workoutsByExercise` (one array per canonical exercise) so each chart reads only its own workouts instead of filtering the full history on every render.